MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Sensitive_Information_Types.md

 1. Close the PowerShell window.

-You have successfully hashed and uploaded a database file for a EDM-based classification sensitive information type.
+You have successfully hashed and uploaded a database file for an EDM-based classification sensitive information type.

 ## Task 4 – Create Keyword Dictionary

 Several violations of personal information leakage happened when users sent out emails after colleagues reported on sick leave.
 When that happened the reason for illness or disease was sent out.
 We do not want that to happen.

-1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.
+1. You should still be logged into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.

 1. In **Microsoft Edge**, the Microsoft Purview portal tab should still be open.
 If so, select it and proceed to the next step.
 If you closed it, then in a new tab, navigate to **https://compliance.microsoft.com**.